-Central Portugal is the place where you can get a little of everything, from the highest mountains sceneries to fantastic white sandy beaches.
-The green is a constant presence.
-You can see it everywhere.
-You can see it in the mountains, often contrasting with beautiful streams and waterfalls; you can see it in the green plains where every day sheep, goats and donkeys walk around on the free nature; you can even see it next to the beaches, in the vast forest planted hundreds of years ago by a Portuguese king.
+Central Portugal is a place where you can get a little of everything, from the highest mountains sceneries to fantastic white sandy beaches.
+Green is a constant presence; you can see it all over: in the mountains, often contrasting with beautiful streams and waterfalls, in the green plains where every day sheep, goats and donkeys walk freely; you can even see it close to Silver Coast beaches, in the vast forest planted hundreds of years ago by a Portuguese King.

-The water from the rivers, streams, lakes, dams and fantastic waterfalls, together with the fresh green of forests and the sunny grass, make this area unique.
-So unique that if you come from Algarve or Alentejo in the dry south, and keep going north, when you reach central Portugal you might have a shock or think you're in a different country!
+Water from rivers, streams, lakes, dams and fantastic waterfalls, together with the fresh green of forests and sunny grass make this area unique.
+So unique that if you come from Algarve or Alentejo in the dry South and keep heading North, by the time you reach Central Portugal you might have a shock and think you're in a different country!

-But central Portugal is not only made of green sceneries, beautiful streams, fantastic beaches and sunny landscapes.
-Central Portugal is made of people too.
-Central Portugal is mainly rural, and in these areas people are very friendly and like to welcome and receive people, especially foreign.
-In these areas the gastronomy is very rich, and I’m sure you will love some typical meals and desserts.
+But Central Portugal is not only made of green landscapes, beautiful streams & fantastic beaches.
+Central Portugal is made of people.
+This region is mainly rural and in these areas people are very friendly and welcoming.
+Gastronomy is very rich and I’m sure you will love some typical meals and desserts.

-But if you continue west, than you will find it - the sea and the kilometres and kilometres of white sandy beaches, clean skies and pleasant sun.
+But if you continue further to West, then you will find it - the sea and the kilometres and kilometres of white sandy beaches, clean skies and pleasant sun.

-The flora in central Portugal is very rich and it is a mix of Mediterranean trees and trees from other parts of the world.
-You can easily find vast plains covered with olives, huge vineyards and forests of oaks, pine, and other trees.
-Around houses you normally find a huge range of fruit trees of all kinds.
-The weather in Portugal normally stands like this: Very hot in the summer (30ºC to 40ºC) with no rain, no wind, and clean skies.
-In the winter the temperature stays around 15ºC to 20ºC but at night it can be very cool with occasional frosts.
-There are some rainy days on winter, but it’s frequent to find sunny days, but with temperatures much lower than in summer.
-The autumn is medium hot, like spring, and the rain normally take place during this time but never for a long consecutive time.
+Flora in Central Portugal is very rich and it's a mixture of mediterranean with plants from other parts of the world.
+You can easily find vast plains covered with olives, vineyards, or forests of oak, pine & eucalyptus.
+It's also easy to find a huge range of fruit trees of all kind.
+Weather in Portugal usually behaves as follow: very hot in summer (30ºC to 40ºC) with hardly no rain.
+In winter temperature stay around 10ºC to 20ºC in day time but at night it can be very cool with occasional frost.
+There is some rain in winter but it’s frequent to have sunny days.
+Autumn is medium hot, as spring, and rain usually happens during this time, but rarely for a long consecutive time.

-But this are just a few highlights of central Portugal, it is much more than this.
-If you don't believe come and see for your own eyes.
-Central Portugal is forest; mountain; water; beach; hot; sun; history... in one word, central Portugal is the-Paradise!
+These are just a few highlights of Central Portugal, it is much more than this.
+If you don't believe come and see with your own eyes.
+Central Portugal is forest, mountain, water, beach, hot, sun, history... in one word, Central Portugal is a 'paradise'!